leszkolukasz/servlet-container/README.md

 ## API

-Starting server requires us to create instance of `ServletContainer`.
+Starting server requires us to create an instance of `ServletContainer`.

 ### `ServletContainer(int threads)`
-Creates new isntance of `ServletContainer`. with given number of threads used to create ThreadPool.
-This pool will be used to handle http requests.
+Creates a new instance of `ServletContainer`. with given number of threads used to create ThreadPool.
+This pool will be used to handle HTTP requests.

 ### `void ServletContainer::start(int port)`